PowerShell/platyPS/docs/Update-MarkdownHelpSchema.md

 ```

 ### -OutputFolder
-Path to the directory to output markdown help files.
+Specifies the folder where this cmdlet saves updated markdown help files.

 ```yaml